adasq/google-alerts-api/README.md

 });
 ```

-#### IMPORTANT: Due to the latest changes in Google, authentication (with disabled JavaScript) requires Captcha form to be filled in.
-You will have to do it within command line.
-If you do not want to fill it each time, generate cookies and reuse it later on ([see how to get cookies](#generate-cookies))
+#### IMPORTANT: Due to the latest changes in Google, authentication with disabled JavaScript is permited.
+Still, you can generate cookies on your own and reuse it later on ([see how to get cookies](#generate-cookies))

 - using cookie, ([see how to get cookies](#generate-cookies))